 Have you ever wondered what dreams are made of?
-Look no further, just follow this Salmon Crudo Ginger Soy Recipe, and taste what dreams are made of.
+Look no further, just make this ginger soy salmon crudo recipe and be transported to a new dimension of flavor joy.

->

-> “It’s so simple and so delicious.
+“It’s so simple and so delicious.
 Absolutely an all time favorite”-JJ

 WTF is Salmon Crudo?

 In short, crudo is Italian for raw.
 Usually fish or meat and always dressed with some kind of seasoning.
 Seasonings can vary widely, but normally it’s some sort of vinaigrette, olive oil, and/or citrus juice.
 It’s a pretty ambiguous term besides that, raw and seasoned.
 So, salmon crudo is raw seasoned salmon.